MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/organization-administration/workflow-FAQ.md

 The Workflow Enhanced Error feature in version 10.0.13 adds error codes to differentiate different classes of workflow errors.
 The error messages reported will be mostly similar with minor differences to make them clearer.

 ## What should I do if I encounter error code CAAC000E when signing in to the workflow editor?
 The error code CAAC000E (**Something went wrong.
 User is not eligible to enroll a device.
-Reason: DeviceCapReached**) can appear when signing in to the workflow editor if your account has reached the Microsoft Intune device registration cap configured for your organization.
+Reason: DeviceCapReached**) can appear when you sign in to the workflow editor if your account has reached the Microsoft Intune device registration cap configured for your organization.
 To ignore the error, select **Continue** to proceed to use the workflow editor to create or edit workflows.

 To avoid this error in the future, select **No, sign in to this app only** the next time you sign in to the workflow editor, or contact your IT administrator to raise your device cap.